 We will seek advice from Social Care if we have reasonable cause to suspect that a child is suffering from, or likely to suffer from, significant harm.

 Occasionally, concerns may be passed on to Social Care, which are later shown to be unfounded.
 We would ask any parents and carers in this situation to appreciate that the member of staff in school with responsibility for child protection (Designated Safeguarding Lead - Mrs Claire Arnold/ Designated Person - Mrs Lisa Beasley) were carrying out their responsibilities in accordance with the law and acting in the best interests of their child.

 Under Section 3 (5) of the Children Act 1989, we "may...do what is reasonable in all the circumstances of the case for the purpose of safeguarding or promoting the child's welfare" - this may mean that on rare occasions, a school may need to "hold" a child in school whilst Social Care and the police investigate any concerns further.

 At Elton Church of England Primary School, we acknowledge that all members of staff have a duty and responsibility in safeguarding our children and all staff have current Basic Child Protection Training accreditation.
 Additionally, two named members of staff are Designated Personnel- Claire Arnold (Designated Lead) and Lisa Beasley.
 The governor with joint responsibility in matters of Safeguarding and Child Protection is Ellen Tranter.

 Our Safeguarding Policy is adopted from the model policy of the Education Child Protection Service, Cambridgeshire County Council, which was revised and updated in September 2020.
-An approved and ratified version of this policy is available on the attachment below, and we expect this to be ratified at the next meeting of the Full Governing Body.
+An approved and ratified version of this policy is available on the attachment below, following a virtual FGB meeting.